andrej-fischer/cloneHD/docs/README-filterHD.md

 ## Parameter options

-The HMM underlying filterHD is determined by these four global parameters.
+The continuous state space HMM underlying filterHD is determined by the following global parameters.
 They can all be fixed, otherwise they are learned from the data.

 *    `--jump [double]`   Fix the jump probability per length unit (bp).